-Most US women won't dine alone with opposite sex, survey suggests - BBC News
+Do women agree with Pence's dining rules?

 And as for a drink?
 Forget about it.
 Just 29% of women think that would be appropriate in a one-on-one situation.

-However, the poll - conducted by Morning Consult, surveying 3,500 people - found the numbers shift considerably according to your politics: the more liberal your views, the more likely you were to mix with a member of the opposite sex, one on one.
+However, the poll - conducted by Morning Consult, surveying almost 5,300 people - found the numbers shift considerably according to your politics: the more liberal your views, the more likely you were to mix with a member of the opposite sex, one on one.

 Just 62% of Republicans found it acceptable, compared to 71% of Democrats.

-Similar divides can also be seen according to religion - the more devout you are, the less appropriate you view it - and to education: almost a quarter of those who did not reach college think it is inappropriate, compared with 18% who got a bachelor's degree or higher.
+Similar divides can also be seen according to religion - the more devout you are, the less appropriate you view it - and to education: 24% of male respondents of who did not reach college think it is inappropriate to have a one-on-one working meeting with a woman, compared with 18% who got a bachelor's degree or higher.

-Do you agree?
-Would you have dinner or go for a drink with a member of the opposite sex who is not your partner?
-Share your views and experiences by emailing haveyoursay@bbc.co.uk.